janelia-flyem/buildem/README.md

 * Builds of all components should be OS and compiler-specific to minimize conflicts in compiler versions, and we are not sure that pre-compiled components (e.g., RPMs) are available for all target machines/compilers.
 * Third-party pre-built packages, like Enthought Python Distribution, are not viable due to licensing costs for cluster operation as well as inability to easily adapt to new dependencies.

+The FlyEM build system requires only a few installed components to be available, preferably in this order:

+* C/C++ and fortran compilers
+* libcurl, https support (note that these components are usually present in standard OS builds but may need to be install explicitly)
+* git
+* CMake 2.8+

-Except for C/C++ and fortran compilers, the FlyEM build system does *not* try to minimize overall build time by reusing pre-compiled packages.
+Note that python is built from source as well as all dependencies except for the above.
+The FlyEM build system does *not* try to minimize overall build time by reusing pre-compiled packages.
 The presence of multiple compiler versions across the different Fedora/RHEL versions and our very heterogeneous workstation environment requires developer attention and tracking of installs across multiple machines.

 In future versions of the build system, we will allow developers to easily specify which components can be reused from outside the FlyEM build.
 These specified components will be found via the traditional CMake FIND_PACKAGE approach and only built from source if the component is absent.